LifestyleCorp/Medical-AGI/README.md

 - **code/**: Holds the codebase, organized by functionalities and roles.
 - **documentation/**: Stores project documentation, guidelines, and resources.
 - **resources/**: Additional assets, datasets, or materials used by the project.

+## 📂 Project Components

+- **Internal Medicine/**: Contains subdirectories for each intelligent agent role.
+- **General Surgery/**: Holds the codebase, organized by functionalities and roles.
+- **Emergency Medicine/**: Stores project documentation, guidelines, and resources.
+- **Orthopedics/**: Additional assets, datasets, or materials used by the project.
+- **Cardiology/**: Contains subdirectories for each intelligent agent role.
+- **Neurology/**: Holds the codebase, organized by functionalities and roles.
+- **GastroEnterology/**: Holds the codebase, organized by functionalities and roles.
+- **Hepatology/**: Holds the codebase, organized by functionalities and roles.
+- **Haematology/**: Holds the codebase, organized by functionalities and roles.
+- **Pediatrics/**: Stores project documentation, guidelines, and resources.
+- **Ophthalmology/**: Additional assets, datasets, or materials used by the project.
+- **ENT/**: Contains subdirectories for each intelligent agent role.
+- **PSM/**: Holds the codebase, organized by functionalities and roles.
+- **Epidemiology/**: Stores project documentation, guidelines, and resources.
+- **Psychiatry/**: Additional assets, datasets, or materials used by the project.
+- **Obstetrics/**: Additional assets, datasets, or materials used by the project.
+- **Gynecology/**: Contains subdirectories for each intelligent agent role.
+- **Sexual Health/**: Holds the codebase, organized by functionalities and roles.
+- **Plastic Surgery/**: Stores project documentation, guidelines, and resources.
+- **Oncology/**: Contains subdirectories for each intelligent agent role.
+- **Nephrology/**: Contains subdirectories for each intelligent agent role.
+- **Urology/**: Contains subdirectories for each intelligent agent role.
+- **Pathology/**: Additional assets, datasets, or materials used by the project.
+- **Forensic Medicine/**: Contains subdirectories for each intelligent agent role.
+- **Microbiology/**: Additional assets, datasets, or materials used by the project.
+- **Anesthesiology/**: Additional assets, datasets, or materials used by the project.
+- **Radiology/**: Contains subdirectories for each intelligent agent role.
+- **Genetics/**: Additional assets, datasets, or materials used by the project.
+- **Biostatistics/**: Additional assets, datasets, or materials used by the project.
+- **Nursing Department/**: Additional assets, datasets, or materials used by the project.
+- **Critical Care Medicine/**: Contains subdirectories for each intelligent agent role.
+- **Infectious Disease/**: Contains subdirectories for each intelligent agent role.
+- **Traumatology/**: Contains subdirectories for each intelligent agent role.
+- **Geriatrics/**: Holds the codebase, organized by functionalities and roles.
+- **Anatomy/**: Contains subdirectories for each intelligent agent role.
+- **Physiology/**: Contains subdirectories for each intelligent agent role.
+- **Biochemistry/**: Contains subdirectories for each intelligent agent role.
+- **Pharmacology/**: Contains subdirectories for each intelligent agent role.
+- **Electronic Health Records/**: Contains subdirectories for each Records, Medical Coding, Disease Classification, Medical Ontology-Concepts.
+- **Architecture and Health Design/**: Contains subdirectories for each intelligent agent role.
+- **Medical Device/**: Holds the codebase, organized by functionalities and roles.
+- **Paramedical Department/**: Holds the codebase, organized by functionalities and roles.
+- **Housekeeping and Sterilization/**: Holds the codebase, organized by functionalities and roles.
+- **Nutrition- Dietitics/**: Holds the codebase, organized by functionalities and roles.
+- **Biomedical Engineering/**: Holds the codebase, organized by functionalities and roles.
+- **Healthcare IT/**: Holds the codebase, organized by functionalities and roles.
+- **Healthcare Economics/**: Holds the codebase, organized by functionalities and roles.
+- **Hospital Administration/**: Holds the codebase, organized by functionalities and roles.
+- **Research and Development/**: Holds the codebase, organized by functionalities and roles.
+- **Big Pharma/**: Holds the codebase, organized by functionalities and roles.
+- **Self Driving Ambulance/**: Holds the codebase, organized by functionalities and roles.
+- **Self Flying Air Ambulance/**: Holds the codebase, organized by functionalities and roles.
+- **Screen UX-UI Automation/**: Holds the codebase, organized by functionalities and roles.

 ## 🚀 Getting Started